 Indeed, he and Ed were long-time friends, part of a now diminished breed of ‘desert-rat writer’ that marked Tucson’s literary scene in the 1970s and ’80s.

-He also wrote for the Tucson Citizen and City Magazine, both long-defunct, and for Mother Jones, Harper’s, The New York Times Book Review, and Esquire.
+He also wrote for the Tucson Citizen and City Magazine, both long-defunct, Mother Jones, Harper’s, The New York Times Book Review, and Esquire.

 But perhaps one of his finest early moments is 1987’s historical and lyrical Frog Mountain Blues, his tribute (with photographer Jack Dykinga) to the Santa Catalina Mountains near Tucson.

-Other books of that era include Stone Canyons of the Colorado Plateau and The Sierra Pinacate with Dykinga, and Charles Keating and the Missing Billions with Michael Binstein.
+Other books of that era include Stone Canyons of the Colorado Plateau, The Sierra Pinacate with Dykinga, and Charles Keating and the Missing Billions with Michael Binstein.

 The Talk of the Phantom